sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

   - Page warranty does not consider A3, A4 etc. So, for same page warranty, A3 prints double than A4.
 - High Recommended Monthly Duty Cycle
 - Color or Monochrome Inkjet
-  - Make sure digital inkjet coated paper is supported in your printer.
+  - Make sure digital inkjet coated paper (used for book covers, usually acid paper) is supported in your printer.
 "My pigment ink printer does not support it.
-Takes a very long time to dry." - KN
+Takes a very long time to dry.
+I use my dye printer for covers and glossy photo paper of A4 size." - KN
 - Print, Scan, Copy and Fax
 - Auto Document Feeder (ADF) - 150 A1 or A2 or A3+ sheets
 - Digital cut sheet fed Ink Tank Printer